 Tree Removal/Protection applications (if necessary for demolition)

-Apply for residential demolition permit at Building Counter.
+Apply for residential demolition permit with the Building Department

 Complete the tree removal process (if applicable).

 Install and call for inspections on tree protection measures, as applicable.

 The Building Department will notify the applicant when the permit is ready to issue.